Equivalence class of Emergent Single Weyl fermion lattice models in 3 dimensions: gapless superconductors and superfluids versus chiral fermions: Fermion Lattice Model Analysis I

 Only at a generic tQCP with a minimum change of topologies $\delta N=2$, $N_D=\frac{1}{2}$ exactly matches the degree of freedom of a Weyl fermion which was observed in previous studies of tQCPs.
 And this is also the main reason that, for our purspose, at tQCPs with $\delta N_w$ being integer multiples of the fundamental values $\delta N^f_w=2$ such as $\delta N_w=4,8$, time reversal symmetry breaking actions are always needed to further reduce the number of degrees of freedom $N_D$ to $N_D=\frac{1}{2}$, the degree of freedom in a single Weyl fermion.

-As we have forcast before, and will be further seen below, in both Path \textbf{b}) and Path \textbf{c}), the time reversal symmetry has to be broken in the lattice models, in addtional to the charge $U(1)$ spontaneously symmetry breaking to make the construction feasible.
+As we have predicted before, and will be further seen below, in both Path \textbf{b}) and Path \textbf{c}), the time reversal symmetry has to be broken in the lattice models, in addition to the charge $U(1)$ spontaneously breaking the symmetry to make the construction feasible.
 Only in Path \textbf{a}), the T-symmetry can be fully preserved.

-In this section, we will first focus on Path \textbf{a}) and Path \textbf{b}), and illustrate the ideas via two simplest lattice models respectively.
-The infrared properties of gapless superfluids in these models were studied before and are known.
-And as stated before, here we will focus on their UV completion and the UV completed symmetry group.
+In this section, we will first focus on Path \textbf{a}) and Path \textbf{b}), and illustrate the ideas via two simplest lattice models, respectively.
+The infrared properties of gapless superfluids in these models have been previously studied and are known.
+And, as stated before, here we will focus on their UV completion and the UV completed symmetry group.